-• @ (Reply) – The @ symbol is used to reply to a twitter user. i.e. @ Thanks for writing thought provoking articles that elicit deep thinking.
+• @ (Reply) – The @ symbol is used to reply to a Twitter user.

 • Link – Including a URL in your tweet.
 Caution should be used here since you only have 140 characters for each message.
-I recommend that you use a URL shortener service.
-Bitly is my favorite because its free, allows you to create URL collections, and it let you keep track of who, when and how many times your links are clicked on.
+Moreover, while this restriction has been removed, I still recommend the use of a URL shortener service.
+Bitly is my favorite because it’s free, allows you to create URL collections, customize your links, and helps to keep track of who, when and how many times links are shared.

 • Tweeter (Twitterer) – An individual who uses Twitter